pranavgundu/Strategy-Board/README.md

 - Export the match as a PNG for sharing to other teams
 - Export match as a link, which saves the whiteboard to the cloud and allows any other person to access the same whiteboard with a 6 character code
 - Export a match as a QR code which another person can scan to get your whiteboard
-- Pull data from TBA (The Blue Alliance) to get all matches for a single team
+- Pull data from TBA ([The Blue Alliance](https://www.thebluealliance.com)) to get all matches for a single team
 - Saves data so you can use everything offline

+### See USAGE.md to learn how to use Strategy Board.

 ## Issues
 Report any bugs or errors in [GitHub](https://github.com/pranavgundu/Strategy-Board/issues/new/choose) or feel free to email me at [pranav@strategyboard.app](mailto:pranav@strategyboard.app).